jetstream-cloud/js2docs/docs/migration/migration_overview.md

 Jetstream1 will remain online through the end of Q1 2022.
 We are no longer accepting any new allocations on Jetstream1 as Jetstream2 has entered operations phase.

-VMs on Jetstream1 will continue running as long as you have a valid allocation there and until it is decommissioned.
-The TACC cloud of Jetstream1 will likely be taken down in stages prior to the IU cloud, but those timelines are still up in the air, as well.
+We strongly recommend users migrate to JS2 as soon as possible.
+VMs on JS1 will continue running as long as you have a valid allocation there BUT only until it is decommissioned.
+The TACC cloud of JS1 will likely be taken down in stages prior to the IU cloud.

-#### Important note for CLI users

-Jetstream2 uses application credentials for CLI access so CLI users can authenticate using XSEDE credentials.
-Please see [Setting up the openrc.sh for the Jetstream2 CLI](ui/cli/openrc.md){target=_blank} for instructions generating application credentials and an openrc for Jetstream2.

-**Updates will all be made here and shared via XSEDE User News.**
+## What Researchers should know before migrating

-Researchers on Jetstream1 (JS1)  wishing to migrate to Jetstream2 (JS2) should take note of:
+Researchers on JS1 wishing to migrate to JS2 should take note of:

 1. [Critical differences between JS2 and JS1](#CriticalDifferences) for:
     * [Architecture](#Architecture)